Circadian Rhythm Disorders

 • Conditions that affect eyesight, such as blindness and macular degeneration, which raise the risk for non-24-hour sleep-wake rhythm disorder

-• Conditions that cause damage to the brain, such as traumatic brain injuries, strokes, and brain tumor
+• Conditions that cause damage to the brain, such as traumatic brain injuries, strokes, and brain tumors

 • Mental health conditions, such as bipolar disorder, major depression, obsessive-compulsive disorder, and schizophrenia, which raise the risk of delayed sleep-wake phase disorder